 - Making financial disclosures and management decisions.

-To increase your chances of the agreement standing up in court, we highly recommend the assistance of an experienced attorney.
+To increase your chances of the agreement standing up in court, we highly recommend the assistance of our experienced attorneys here at the Law Office of Benjamin Kanani.
 Call our office today for a free consultation!